mdsunbeam/universal-scraper-agent/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] add a key in the results that saved exact URL
+- [ ] add a key in the results that saves exact URL
 - [ ] error handling during shallow exploration

 See the [open issues](https://github.com/mdsunbeam/llm-hub/issues) for a full list of proposed features (and known issues).